phi-grib/flameWeb/README.md

 cd flameWeb
 ```

 For running the development server you must have Angular installed in your computer.
-Refer to [this page]https://angular.io/cli for full instructions
+Refer to [this page]https://angular.io/cli for full instructions.
 Once Angular is installed, type

 ```
 ng serve